Skip to main content

 • Prepare your prototype or mock-up

 Have the thing you’re testing ready!
 The Collaboration Cycle should conduct a Midpoint Review a week (minimum) before you start your research.
-They make sure it meets VA.gov quality standards before putting it in front of veterans.
+They make sure it meets the VA.gov Experience Standards before putting it in front of veterans.

 • Make your research inclusive and accessible